-- Poor knowledge by parents of the rights and needs of children.
-Parents may not take their children for immunisations and regular weight checks.
-They may even not take them for help when they become ill.
+- Poor knowledge of the rights and needs of children.
+Parents or caregivers may not take their children for immunisations and regular weight checks.
+They may not be able to take them for help when they become ill.

 - Health services at school are often inadequate and feeding schemes may not function.